dfki-ric/pytransform3d/doc/source/transformation_ambiguities.rst

 The data is physically moved.
 The dashed basis represents a frame that is moved from the base frame with the same transformation.
 The data is now interpreted in the old frame.
-The the passive we move the frame with the transformation.
+In a passive transformation, we move the frame with the transformation.
 The data stays at its original position but it is interpreted in the new frame.

 .. raw:: html